Happy Birthday, Johann

-Not today in 1685 in Eisenach, Germany, was Johann Sebastian Bach born (see comments).
+Today in 1685 in Eisenach, Germany, Johann Sebastian Bach was born.
 The world would be a poorer place without him.

 One of my favorite CDs for the office is The Goldberg Variations, scored for a string quartet.
 But it's hard to go wrong picking something of his.